-Scroll down for links to videos of my talks, or click the 3-bar symbol at upper right for blog posts.
+Scroll down for links to videos of my talks, or click the 3-bar symbol at upper right for recent blog posts.

 Background image above (by Forrest Izuno) shows one of three sites in the University of Minnesota’s Long-Term Agricultural Research Network, where most of my field research occurs.
 Insets show some of my research on solar tracking, optical sensors to monitor crop nitrogen and water stress, and symbiotic nitrogen fixation.